101 Best Things to Do on Oʻahu, Hawaiʻi

 2. Waikīkī Beach - Waikīkī Beach is good for learning how to surf, nice accommodations, good dining, and nightlife, but the overcrowded beach filled with imported sand is not one of them.
 Truly, any other Oʻahu beach is far better and much less crowded.

-3. Mānoa Falls - Many times of the year, especially in the summer, Mānoa Falls isn’t flowing because it’s a rain-fed waterfall.
+3. Mānoa Falls - Many times of the year—especially in the summer—Mānoa Falls isn’t flowing because it’s a rain-fed waterfall.
 This is why I recommend checking out some of my earlier suggestions for better, more local Oʻahu waterfalls.

 Late afternoon hiking in the Koʻolau Mountains.

-What NOT to Do!
+What NOT to Do When Visiting Hawaiʻi!

 1. Don’t ever leave bags or anything valuable visible in your car.

-2. Don’t look like a tourist.
+2. Do your best to avoid looking like a tourist.

 This is a hard one, but hear me out.
-I’m recommending some local things in this blog that will potentially take you to parts of the island where you don’t want to stand out, and this goes back to my number one under this section.
-Tourists are good, easy, and vulnerable targets for crime and petty theft.
+I’m recommending a number of local things in this blog that will potentially take you to parts of the island where you don’t want to stand out, which ties back to my number one under this section—tourists are easy, vulnerable targets for crime and petty theft.

-Take any rental car stickers/ logos off the side of the car.
+So, how do you avoid looking like a tourist?
+Don’t make your rental car look like a rental car.
+Don’t have your rental full of suitcases, beach toys, and towels that you just got from the ABC store in Waikīkī.
+In addition, take any rental car stickers/ logos off the side of the car.
 I’ve seen rentals with stickers over the door seals to show that it has been through enhanced cleaning.

-I’m really just trying to come up with things that come to my mind when I can obviously spot a tourist.
-To me, tourists really stand out to me when they pronounce the names of other islands wrong.
+I’m really just trying to come up with things that come to my mind when I can obviously spot a visitor.

-3. Do NOT approach or harass our native wildlife.
+4. Do NOT approach or harass Hawaiʻi’s native wildlife.

-This happens all too often with visitors harassing our endemic and endangered Hawaiian Monk Seals.
-There are strict penalties for doing this, and visitors have been hunted down and prosecuted because of social media posts in the past.
+There are strict penalties for ignoring these laws, and visitors have been tracked down and prosecuted because of social media posts in the past.

-The Hawaiian Monk Seal
+Hawaiian Monk Seal - (Monachus schauinslandi)

 Native Hawaiian Plants on Oʻahu